How legal professionals can improve efficiency in 2019

 When we say that it is important to set standards, this applies to standardizing equipment, tools and technology.
 Let’s say every person in a legal department uses a different web browser at work.
 When someone encounters technical difficulties, troubleshooting can be a nightmare because everyone is using a different browser.
 When a legal department limits the options to just one browser, troubleshooting becomes a breeze.

 Standardizing equipment and technology doesn’t just pertain to web browsers.
-It also extends to best legal case management software, document management systems, word processors and research tools, just to name a few.
+It also extends to best legal case management software, law office document management system, word processors and research tools, just to name a few.
 When everyone is working with the same tools, you don’t encounter issues with compatibility.
 It’s also easier to train new hires when they join the legal department.

 Keeping track of information is also much easier.
 For example, if an employee goes on leave or takes another position, it’s easier to pick up where she left off if she was using the same tools and technology as the rest of the team.
 However, if someone puts together her own ad hoc system, it can take countless hours of work to untangle it all.